simphony/simphony-common/README.rst

 .. note::

-   One can use the --help option with a setup.py command to see all available options.
+   - One can use the --help option with a setup.py command to see all available options.
+   - The documentation will be saved in the ``./build`` directory.

 Directory structure
 -------------------